arifimran5/arifimran5/README.md

 ## I'm a student,a Developer, and a Problem Solver !

-- 🌳 I'm currently learning Full Stack Web Development
+- 🌳 I'm currently learning Full Stack Web Development with React and Django.
-- 🍊 I'm consistenly learning new things and technologies
-- ☕ My 2020 goal was to learn all the fundamentals and do basic projects
-- 🍺 My 2021 goal to work fully as a professional developer, contribute to open source projects, Freelancing and Competitive Programming.
 - 🍗 Genral facts: I love Music, Movies, Photography([instagram]), Designing and playing Video Games

 <br />